Returning goods to the UK

-These processes do not apply to movements of goods between Great Britain and Northern Ireland in either direction.
+These processes do not apply to movements of goods between Great Britain (England, Scotland and Wales) and Northern Ireland in either direction.
 HMRC will provide guidance on these movements at a later date.

 To return goods to the UK, there are differing requirements depending on if the goods: